Farm and Garden Internship is now a part of the Full Self Emergence Internship.

-Located on a beautiful 360 acres in the foothills of the Rocky Mountains, we have maintained a legacy of sustainability, organic farming and land stewardship since 1945.
+Located on 360 beautiful acres in the foothills of the Rocky Mountains, we have maintained a legacy of sustainability, organic farming and land stewardship since 1945.
 We implement bio-intensive and permaculture principles in our organic vegetable and herb gardens, as well as our fruit orchard, which produces apples, pears, apricots, cherries, peaches and plums.

-We practice holistic agriculture management on our diverse multi-species farm, with grass-fed cattle, pastured chickens, ducks, geese, and wild turkeys.
+Holistic agriculture management is practiced on our diverse multi-species farm, with grass-fed cattle, pastured chickens, ducks, geese and wild turkeys.
 We teach animal husbandry, pasture and livestock management, rotational and mob grazing, coordinated irrigation techniques, water treatment and processing, green architecture and general sustainability practices.

-We host an entire farm-to-table curriculum, which includes our farm and garden program as well as a Culinary Academy that creates delicious gourmet meals that cater to all types of specialty diets.
-We are also an intentional community and conscious retreat and conference center, so there are always activities and opportunities for interaction available, including a 3-day conscious music festival held here every August: Arise Music Festival.
+Sunrise Ranch hosts an entire farm-to-table curriculum, which includes our farm and garden program as well as a culinary program that creates delicious gourmet meals that cater to all types of specialty diets.
+We are a thriving intentional community which also provides a conscious retreat and conference center.
+There are always activities and opportunities for interaction available, including a 3-day conscious music festival held here every August: Arise Music Festival.

 We offer a work/trade agreement that includes housing, Internet, laundry facilities, gourmet meals, and a $250/month stipend for periods of stay ranging from one month to the entire growing and harvest season—no experience required.
-While learning trade skills and performing fulfilling work, you will enjoy gorgeous natural landscapes every day, mountain hiking only a few minutes’ walk away, and close proximity to the cities of Fort Collins, Boulder, Estes Park and Loveland.
+While learning trade skills and performing fulfilling work, you will enjoy gorgeous natural landscapes every day, mountain hiking only a few minutes’ walk away, and close proximity to the cities of Loveland, Fort Collins, Boulder, and Estes Park.

 This program is designed to give participants the full experience of living in an intentional community, among people who share a passion for integrating their lives with the ecology in which they dwell.
-Participants will learn the skills and principles that allow a community and its immediate landscape to thrive and sustain.
+Participants will learn the skills and principles that allow a community and its immediate landscape to thrive and sustain itself.